Welcome to Sycamore class!

 - A long queue if it’s just Mrs. Hughes

-We are exceptionally excited about our new approach to Maths this year – using materials from The White Rose Maths Hub who are one of 35 national Government funded hubs and work with hundreds of early years, primary and secondary schools across England to raise standards and inspire children and their teachers about the power of maths.
+We continue to use materials from The White Rose Maths Hub who are one of 35 national Government funded hubs and work with hundreds of early years, primary and secondary schools across England to raise standards and inspire children and their teachers about the power of maths.
 The National Curriculum Mathematics standards are blocked into units, for example, we will study Fractions for four weeks, where we aim to give all the children time to explore the concepts in more depth using a range of methods to suit all learners.